 Family Therapy Methods: Exploring Family Counseling

 Family therapy is a systemic therapy that can target various concerns between family members at any time, including conflict, communication, divorce, stress, or mental illness.
-It is often characterized as a strength-based treatment that aims to adjust patterns and identify individual strengths rather than blaming a specific family member or challenge.
+Family therapy is often characterized as a strength-based treatment that aims to adjust patterns and identify individual strengths rather than blaming a specific family member or challenges to create healthy relationships for the whole family.

 Getty/AnnaStills